paulmasri/godot-experiments/README.md

 1. Player with rotate and thrust
 1. Controls for rotate and thrust
 1. Tiled level
-1. Scroll level around player
+1. Switch between levels and hub

 ## To-do